chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 This query summarizes the total amount of rides completed through Cyclistic per Quarter to gain insight into seasonal trends and business growth.

+1. CASE categorizes the 'ride_date' into quarters of the year (Q4 - 2022, Q1 - 2023, etc.)

+2. COUNT(*) adds up the total number of entries for each quarter.

+3. FROM pulls the 'ride_date' data from all tables in the dataset.

+4. UNION ALL selects all 12 months to extract data from.

+5. GROUP BY puts the groups of data per quarter based on the CASE statement from previous.

+6. CASE is used again to ensure the months are listed in chronological order.

 ```